Simple odd $\beta$-cycle inequalities for binary polynomial optimization: Abstract

 \section{Abstract}

 We consider the multilinear polytope which arises naturally in binary polynomial optimization.
 Del Pia and Di Gregorio introduced the class of odd $\beta$-cycle inequalities valid for this polytope, showed that these generally have Chv{\'a}tal rank~2 with respect to the standard relaxation and that, together with flower inequalities, they yield a perfect formulation for cycle hypergraph instances.
 Moreover, they describe a separation algorithm in case the instance is a cycle hypergraph.
 We introduce a weaker version, called simple odd $\beta$-cycle inequalities, for which we establish a strongly polynomial-time separation algorithm for arbitrary instances.
 These inequalities still have Chv{\'a}tal rank~2 in general and still suffice to describe the multilinear polytope for cycle hypergraphs.
 Finally, we report about computational results of our prototype implementation.
-It turns out that the addition of simple odd $\beta$-cycle inequalities closes a significant amount of integrality gap.
-However, the larger computational cost asks for a further improvements of the separation algorithm.
+The simple odd $\beta$-cycle inequalities sometimes help to close more of the integrality gap in the experiments; however, the preliminary implementation has substantial computational cost, suggesting room for improvement in the separation algorithm.

 \DeclareDocumentCommand\U{}{\mathcal{U}}